 A successful defense of a PCP case does not just magically happen.
 It requires examining every aspect of the prosecution case and identifying holes in that case.

-Why an Experienced California PCP Defense Lawyer Can Help
+How an Experienced California PCP Defense Lawyer Can Help

 If a PCP case is a misdemeanor, the maximum prison sentence is 16 months.
 But, as indicated above, a felony charge together with enhancements can increase that sentence dramatically to 10 years or more.
-Defending a PCP case therefore involves challenging the evidence that police and prosecutors use to try to prove a case of possession, possession for sale, sale, transport of PCP, as well as all the evidence that relates to all the sentencing enhancements.
+Defending a PCP case therefore involves challenging the evidence that police and prosecutors present to try to prove a case of possession, possession for sale, sale, transport of PCP, as well as all the evidence that relates to all the sentencing enhancements.